tjanczuk/edge/README.md

 Would run tests against node.js 0.8.22 on x64 architecture.

-Lastly, you can run jshint on the project with
+Lastly, you can run jshint on the project with:

 ```
 npm run jshint